 The story of Airbnb is evidence that you can build a company around design thinking.
 In the episode, Brian Chesky discussed how his company continues to innovate.
-Their team coined the term "7-star design principle".
+Their team coined the term "seven-star design principle."

 This is how he defined it:

-"The paradigm with customers today is 5 stars.
-The problem with 5 stars is you have to be really bad to get 4 stars.
-Reaching 5 stars is just being nice enough — we wanted to build a product that you loved so much you would tell everyone.
-At Airbnb, we strive to have our customers contact the company and demand a 6th star be added to our 5-star review because the experience was so good."
+"The paradigm with customers today is five stars.
+The problem with five stars is you have to be really bad to get four stars.
+Reaching five stars is just being nice enough — we wanted to build a product that you loved so much you would tell everyone.
+At Airbnb, we strive to have our customers contact the company and demand a sixth star be added to our 5-star review because the experience was so good."

-You see, a 5-star experience is already what your customers expect.
+You see, a five-star experience is already what your customers expect.
 What every company should be aiming for is how to go beyond your customers' expectations.
-That's why Airbnb reaches for the 7th star because they know this is what will differentiate them from the rest of the industry.
+That's why Airbnb reaches for the seventh star because they know this is what will differentiate them from the rest of the industry.

-At the end of the day, our focus should always be providing more value to the customers, and this exercise will help you do exactly that.
+At the end of the day, our focus should always be providing more value to our customers, and this exercise will help you do exactly that.